 Prior to the 1800's, most states practiced some variation of English Common Law which generally lacked explicit codification.
 Add to this the fact that solid statistics about abortion and/or unwed pregnancy simply do not exist for the time period, and you begin to see why it is so difficult to compile an accurate history of abortion in early America.
 Individual accounts, from journals, periodicals or court records, are all we can rely on for acquiring the anecdotal evidence necessary to make some conclusions.

-The first known conviction for the "intention to abort" was handed down in Maryland in the year 1652.1 Four years later, also in Maryland, a woman was arrested for murder after procuring an abortion, but the case was thrown out when she married the only witness, who then refused to testify.2 A 1710 Virginia law made it a capital crime to conceal a pregnancy and then be found with a dead baby.3 Likewise, a 1719 Delaware law made anyone who counseled abortion or infanticide an accessory to murder.4 Olasky notes that at this point in history, "infanticide was probably the most frequent way of killing unwanted, illegitimate children."5 "Abortifacients were known and used in early America," but since using them "was like playing Russian roulette with three bullets in the chambers."6
+The first known conviction for the "intention to abort" was handed down in Maryland in the year 1652.1 Four years later another Maryland man was arrested for murdering an unborn child after beating his pregnant servant and giving her wormword to drink.
+The case, however, was thrown out when he married the servant to prevent her from testifying.2 A 1710 Virginia law made it a capital crime to conceal a pregnancy and then be found with a dead baby.3 Likewise, a 1719 Delaware law made anyone who counseled abortion or infanticide an accessory to murder.4 Olasky notes that at this point in history, "infanticide was probably the most frequent way of killing unwanted, illegitimate children."5 "Abortifacients were known and used in early America," but using them "was like playing Russian roulette with three bullets in the chambers."6

 While individual state laws were varied and didn't always have specific legislation for abortion and/or infanticide, those that did all shared a common problem.
 It was almost impossible to produce the evidence necessary to convict.
 Pregnancy was hard to confirm, there was almost never a corpse or witness, and there was always a great deal of jury sympathy for desperate and abandoned women.
 Nevertheless, there were plenty of non-legislative factors working against the widespread use of abortion and infanticide.
 One of the chief of these factors was the existing social pressure that expected a man to "act honorably" and propose marriage if he impregnated a woman out of wedlock.
 "In one Massachusetts county during the 1760's, over 80 percent of non-maritally conceived births were legitimated by the marriage of their parents, and counties in other colonies had similar records...
 Where fathers resolutely refused marriage, courts in Virginia and other colonies ordered payment.
 Thus economic desperation was unlikely to drive most unmarried, pregnant women to infanticide or abortion."7